Search Results

 66 results found with an empty search

-Requirements for registration as a land consultant in the soil and foundation section How do you become a certified soil consultant?
-Beyond the necessary academic studies, the graduate must register in the labor branch at the Ministry of Economy and Industry (formerly the Ministry of Labor and Welfare) in the "Soil and Foundation" section if he meets the following requirements.
-Of course, in order to meet the conditions for choosing a soil consultant, which is recommended here, it is important to first meet the basic requirement - registration in the land and foundation section.
-Alternative A: studying relevant subjects Having a bachelor's degree in civil engineering from a registered structural engineering school, which will prove that he studied and successfully passed the subjects according to the list below (for example as detailed in the Technion ), whether he studied at any recognized institution in Israel or abroad: The two subjects (prerequisite subjects given in the bachelor's degree): 014409 - Geomechanics 014411 - Soil engineering and the following professions: 019003 - Numerical methods for engineers 018420 - Advanced soil mechanics 018417 - Seepage and slope stability 019427 - Constructive laws in geomechanics 019430 - Foundation 018416 - Introduction to soil dynamics 018418 - Supporting structures 016421 - Field investigations in geomechanics 019424 - Geotechnical aspects of an earthquake 019425 - The theory of plasticity in soil mechanics 019429 - Land improvement and slope stabilization 016403 - Introduction to rock mechanics 019908 - Advanced Engineering Geology 018423 - Advanced Seminar in Soil Engineering A total of 16 professions.
+Choosing a land consultant מכונת CFA מכונת מיקרופייל קידוח תוך שימוש בתמיסת בנטונייט קידוח תוך שימוש בתמיסת בנטונייט קידוח תוך שימוש בתמיסת בנטונייט קדיחה על יבש ע"י מכונה סיבובית קדיחה על יבש ע"י מכונה סיבובית קדיחה על יבש ע"י מכונה סיבובית דיפון בשיטת TOP DOWN דיפון הנתמך ע"י עוגנים דיפון הנתמך ע"י STRUTS תימוך ע"י ברגי סלע קירות סלארי קירות סלארי At Eng.
+M. Yuger Ltd. we take the soil consulting and geotechnics profession seriously, that's why we chose to present you with a "grocery list" that will help you choose your soil consultant.
+In addition to the necessary academic studies, the graduate must register in the labor branch of the Ministry of Economy and Industry (formerly the Ministry of Labor and Welfare) in the "Soil and Foundation" section if he meets the following requirements.
+Of course, in order to meet the conditions for choosing a soil consultant, which is recommended here, it is important to first meet the basic requirement - registration in the soil and foundation section.
+Alternative A: studying relevant subjects Having a bachelor's degree in civil engineering and registered in structural engineering, who will prove that a person has studied and successfully passed the subjects according to the list below (for example as detailed in the Technion catalog), whether he studied at any recognized institution in Israel or abroad: The two subjects (prerequisite subjects given in the bachelor's degree): 014409 - Geomechanics 014411 - Soil engineering and the following professions: 019003 - Numerical methods for engineers 018420 - Advanced soil mechanics 018417 - Seepage and slope stability 019427 - Constructive laws in geomechanics 019430 - Foundation 018416 - Introduction to soil dynamics 018418 - Supporting structures 016421 - Field investigations in geomechanics 019424 - Geotechnical aspects of an earthquake 019425 - The theory of plasticity in soil mechanics 019429 - Land improvement and slope stabilization 016403 - Introduction to rock mechanics 019908 - Advanced Engineering Geology 018423 - Advanced Seminar in Soil Engineering A total of 16 professions.
+Alternative B: Master's degree in civil engineering with specialization Having a bachelor's degree in civil engineering and being registered in the civil engineering branch in the buildings section and having a master's degree in civil engineering - specializing in geotechnics (soil and foundation).

 - 404 Error Page | YUGER